-ADN 239 INTRODUCTION TO CONCEPTUAL FRAMEWORK
+INTRODUCTION TO CONCEPTUAL FRAMEWORK ADN 239

 This course introduces the student to the concepts which are the foundation of the nursing curriculum.
 Emphasis is placed on the exploration and study of basic human needs and the components of the nursing process.
 Learning opportunities include both theory content and selected clinical experiences.
+Credit: 3 hours - Two lecture and two lab hours per week.